Today we are going to be discussing how to rid your apartment of roaches.

 Eliminate Nooks And Crannies

-Even the largest roaches can squeeze through surprisingly tight spaces, so check your apartment for cracks or holes in walls, doors, window frames, etc. Worn grout and caulk can cause gaps between countertops and sinks or around bathroom tiles and bathtubs.
+Even the largest roaches can squeeze through surprisingly tight spaces, so check your apartment for cracks and crevices or holes in walls, doors, window frames, etc. Worn grout and caulk can cause gaps between countertops and sinks or around bathroom tiles and bathtubs.

 If you find areas that need attention, contact your landlord.
 While repairs are usually straightforward with some caulk or spackle, your landlord may want to handle it.
 Also, they’ll want to know about any structural issues inside the apartment for maintenance purposes.